Tasks (internal API)

 extra_repository_keys will be populated with keys to install into /etc/apt/keyrings, if needed.

-extra_repository_sources will be populated with deb822 sources files, if supported.
+extra_repository_sources will be populated with deb822 sources files.

 class debusine.tasks.RunCommandTask(task_data: dict[str, Any], dynamic_task_data: dict[str, Any] | None = None)[source]